Brought to you by P-Sea Software Co. USA

 Numerical integration

-2. Fill in the lower and upper limits of integration.
-In subintervals enter the number of subintervals into which you wish to divide the interval of integration.
-(The default is 1000 - in general you get better approximations with more subintervals, but round-off errors and time considerations make it counterproductive to enter too large a number.)
+enter the number of subintervals into which you wish to divide the interval of integration.
+(The default is 1000 - in general you get better approximations with more subintervals, but round-off errors and time considerations make it counterproductive to enter too large a number.) - Check the numerical integration methods you wish Winplot to employ.
+(Probably the parabolic method will give the best approximation, but that is not always the case.)
+Check

-4. Finally click definite to view the approximations to the integral under the methods chosen.
+to view the approximations to the integral under the methods chosen.
 Remember that these are only approximations - but they can be quite accurate if the number of subintervals is large and the function not too badly behaved.

 Winplot Nasa